SuperH0st/Llama-Whisper-Voice-agent/README.md

 # Libraries
 Check the README folder for all required libraries to install.
-Ollama is also required to be downloaded and saved
+Ollama is also required to be downloaded: https://ollama.com/download

 # Why make Friday?